EternityForest/AnyoneCanDoIt/README.md

 achieve.
 Beware of building toolkits to build another tool to do something, and mislabeling them as directly usable tools.

+Some people claim that engineering a brand new solution is a good thing, because of the increased power and flexibility.

+The trouble is, this throws away a major advantage of technical solutions.
+Traditionally, they are never deployed outside a lab without hours of testing.

+However, modular systems like UNIX shell pipelines can't be developed offline and extensively tested before real deployment.
+It would just take take far too long to triple check and peer review every command.

+However, less flexible tools like Etcher(as opposed to dd) CAN be thoroughly tested, as they aare meant to solve a common problem once and for all, and get used enough to be worth testing.

+Note that that the issue has nothing to with simplicity.
+Massively complicated things can still be thoroughly tested if there is the economics to support it, but ad-hoc solutions rarely get a proportional level of scrutiny regardless oof how simple they are.

 ### Watch out for tasks involving listing or counting scattered elements

 Tasks like "Count how many cars are in that parking lot" are very difficult because